ethz-mrl/GSFusion/README.md

 ## Acknowledgement
 This work was supported by the EU project AUTOASSESS.
 The authors would like to thank Simon Boche and Sebastián Barbas Laina for their assistance in collecting and processing drone data.
 We also extend our gratitude to Sotiris Papatheodorou for his valuable discussions and support with the Supereight2 software.

+We gratefully acknowledge the contributions of the following open-source projects, which have been beneficial in the development of this work:
+- [Inria-3DGS](https://github.com/graphdeco-inria/gaussian-splatting): The original Python implementation of Gaussian Splatting, developed by Inria and MPII.
+- [MrNeRF-gaussian-splatting-cuda](https://github.com/MrNeRF/gaussian-splatting-cuda): A highly efficient C++ implementation of Gaussian Splatting, adapted for CUDA.
+- [SRL-Supereight2](https://bitbucket.org/smartroboticslab/supereight2/src/master/): A high-performance template octree library and a dense volumetric SLAM pipeline implementation.